mmistakes/minimal-mistakes/_posts/2023-01-03-kotlin-coroutines-101.md

 ## 3. Suspending Functions

-As we said, a coroutine is a lightweight thread, which means it's not mapped directly to an OS thread.
+To start, you can think of a coroutine as a lightweight thread, which means it's not mapped directly to an OS thread.
 It's a computation that can be suspended and resumed at any time.
 So, before we can start looking at how to build a coroutine, we need to understand how to suspend and resume a coroutine.

 **Kotlin provides the `suspend` keyword to mark a function that can suspend a coroutine**, i.e. allow it to be paused & resumed later: